Android-for-Python/cloud_storage_examples/rest_firestore_example/README.md

 ## Specify the Firestore Database Rules:

-In "Firebase->Build->Firestore Database->Rules" replace the default rules with these rules, then publish.
+In `Firebase->Build->Firestore Database->Rules` replace the default rules with these rules, then publish.

 ```
 service cloud.firestore {